 The key components of any body of work are clear - concise vision supported by digital craft.
 This advanced course for teens focuses on developing a high-quality, cohesive portfolio of photographs.
 Designed to help students understand photography and their own creative process, participants create a group of photographs that will impress college admissions boards and the art world alike.
 The process of creating work is as important as the final product.
 Through class discussion, fieldwork, and lab time, participants spend two weeks defining an idea, photographing, editing, printing and asking questions.
-From portfolio presentation to letters of recommendation, contemporary trends to possible schools, Matt assists students creatively and technically.
+From portfolio presentation to letters of recommendation, contemporary trends to possible schools, Deanna assists students creatively and technically.

 Students develop their printmaking craft in the digital lab, making fine portfolio prints for presentation.
 Students not only learn how to print a cohesive collection of images, but also develop skills to write and speak about their work.
 Through lectures, slideshows, assignments and critique, students take their work to the next level and prepare themselves academic application.